 If you’ve got a dog that’s been diagnosed with a collapsing trachea, then you’re understandably worried and not sure what to do about it.

-You’re likely concerned about your dog’s lief expectancy with this diagnosis and how you can treat it.
+You’re likely concerned about your dog’s life expectancy with this diagnosis and how you can treat it.

 You may even be considering euthanasia, or just wondering if putting down your dog is something that your should do for him.

-We’re familiar with this diagnosis, so let us help you come to terms with what it means for your doggo.
+We’re familiar with the tracheal collapse diagnosis, so let us help you come to terms with what it means for your doggo.